FuelLabs/fuel-indexer/docs/src/getting-started/quickstart.md

 ## 1. Prerequisites

 In this Quickstart, we'll use Fuel's toolchain manager [`fuelup`](https://github.com/FuelLabs/fuelup) in order to install the `forc-index` component that we'll use to develop our indexer.
-There are a lot of prerequisites so please read through each installation carefully.

 1. [Install the Rust toolchain](https://www.rust-lang.org/tools/install).

 2. [Install PostgreSQL](https://www.postgresql.org/docs/).

-Note: macOS you can install the latest version of PostgreSQL through `brew` by simply running:
+On macOS, you can use Homebrew to install PostgresSQL:

 <!-- markdownlint-disable MD014 -->
 ```console